espressomd/espresso/doc/sphinx/installation.rst

 provide a workflow superior to that of a standard text editor as they offer useful features such as advanced code completion, debugging and analysis tools etc. The following example shows how to setup |es| in *Visual Studio Code* on Linux (tested with version 1.46.1).
+The process should be similar for every Python IDE, namely the Python interpreter needs to be replaced.

 The ``pypresso`` executable can be set as a custom Python interpreter inside VS Code. |es| scripts can then be executed just like any other python script.